OpenTTD/team/request_access/reply_request_translator_pending.md

 Thank you @$USER$ for your request to be part of our community.

-In a few, often not longer than a day, a Core Developer will process your request.
+Soon, often not longer than a day, a Core Developer will process your request.
 Till that time, please sit tight.

 ---

-_For the Core Developer_
+_For the Core Developers_

 User @$USER$ is requesting access to language __$REQUEST_VALUE$__.